 The Hartland Marsh is a great place to visit if you are a ‘birder’ since many species stop here during their migration.
 As you might imagine, it also offers many great photo opportunities for every season.

-Come, take a walk, and enjoy the solitude and beauty of the marsh.
+Come, take a walk, and enjoy the solitude and beauty of the rustic trail.